1. How often should we charge the device?

 3. The battery level indicator on our device always shows a low power level no matter how often or how long we charge the unit.
 Do we need a new battery or is our unit defective?

 Sometimes, the battery level indicator can be particularly sensitive to changes in battery voltage.
 If the indicator is always showing a low level, your battery’s maximum power level may have just been somewhat reduced.
-If your SL500 Server Lifter can be used for the entire day without needing to be recharged, the battery is considered to be working under normal operating conditions.
+If your data center lift can be used for the entire day without needing to be recharged, the battery is considered to be working under normal operating conditions.

-4. Should I be able to move our SL500 even with the stabilizer brake engaged?
+4. Should I be able to move our lift even with the stabilizer brake engaged?

-The primary function of the stabilizer brake is not to provide braking but to impart sideways stability of the SL500 Server Lifter when moving equipment side-to-side on the sliding platform.
+The primary function of the stabilizer brake is not to provide braking, but to impart sideways stability of the device when moving equipment side-to-side on the sliding platform.

 5. Can we restrict how high the device’s platform and column will go?